Roland C. McConnell: Career

 After graduating from Howard, McConnell spent a few years teaching at Elizabeth State Teachers College but was interrupted by World War II.
 He joined the United States Army in 1942 and served as a statistical clerk, CFA-4, Second Lieutenant and researcher in the Industrial College of the Armed Forces.

 In 1943, McConnell began lecturing at Howard University and served as an archivist at the National Archives.
 At the National Archives, McConnell promoted the importance of using primary sources especially amongst students of history in understanding African American History.
 He encouraged historians and students to learn preservation of source material as well as conduct oral histories to add to the narrative of African American History.

 In 1948, began his long career at Morgan State University.
 While a teacher at Morgan, he taught alongside Dr. Benjamin Quarles and wrote several articles for journals and publications.
 He also compiled the preliminary inventories of the Emmett J. Scott Collection and the Office of the Paymaster General records.
 Both these inventories were published in 1959 and 1948, respectively.

-From 1953-1955, he served as chairman of the Division of Social Science and History Department chairman from 1967-1975.
+From 1953 to 1955, he served as chairman of the Division of Social Science and History Department chairman from 1967 to 1975.

 Throughout his educational and professional careers, McConnell aspired to document and research the history of American Americans and slavery.
 By the 1930s, he understood the documentation of African American history to be a must for all historians.

 Affiliations

-From 1972-1984, McConnell served as chair of the Maryland Commission on Afro-American History and Culture.
+From 1972 to 1984, McConnell served as chair of the Maryland Commission on Afro-American History and Culture.